JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/combine_mesh/index.md

   for the output mesh.
 - **Polygons Indices** - A polygon indices list that contains the polygon information for the output mesh.
-- **Polygons Indices** - An integer list that contains the material indices for the output mesh.
+- **Material Indices** - An integer list that contains the material indices for the output mesh.
 This input is disabled by default and can be enabled by enabling the *Is Used* button.
 If disabled, material indices will not be stored in the mesh and will be considered all zero.